 Pour hydrogen peroxide directly onto the affected area.
 Note that it may sting, and it should bubble, especially if you have open wounds.
 Do this twice daily until the infection subsides.

-Tea tree oil has incredible antifungal and antibacterial properties, which is part of the reason it’s commonly used to treat many fungal infections (including both ringworm and candidiasis).
-One study suggested that tea tree oil can be just as effective at treating athlete’s foot as tolnaftate, another commonly used treatment.
+Tea tree oil has antifungal and antibacterial properties, which is part of the reason it’s commonly used to treat many fungal infections (including both ringworm and candidiasis).

-To treat athlete’s foot, mix a carrier oil like warm coconut oil with tea tree oil for a concentration of between 25-50 percent tea tree oil.
-Apply it to the affected area between two and four times a day.
+To treat athlete’s foot, mix a carrier oil like warm coconut oil with tea tree oil for a concentration of 25 to 50 percent tea tree oil.
+Apply it to the affected area two times a day.

 Garlic may have a strong scent, but it can be an effective topical treatment for athlete’s foot.
-One study even found that a derivative of garlic, alone, resulted in a complete cure in 79 percent of participants after just seven days.
+One older study even found that a derivative of garlic, alone, resulted in a complete cure in

 To use garlic to treat athlete’s foot, crush four to five cloves of garlic.
 Once smashed, rub them over the affected area.
 Do this twice daily.

 Some treatments involve mixing sea salt with other natural treatments, like vinegar, to make a sort of paste.
 The most effective way to use this treatment may be to dissolve a cup of sea salt into a warm foot bath.
 Soak your feet for at least 20 minutes.
-Dry your feet thoroughly once over.
+Dry your feet thoroughly when you’re finished soaking.